ashutohsusare20/Medical-Insurance-Premium-Prediction/README.md

-# MedicalI nsurance Premium Prediction
+# Medical Insurance Premium Prediction
 Predict Your Medical Insurance Premium By using Linear Regressor